 This is just an otherworldly place that commands respect and spells love.

-In a winter night, sit at the doorstep of a dimly lit mountain hut and look up at the sky dazzled by the stars, there couldn’t be possibly anything more beautiful that you can yearn for.
+In a winter night, sit at the doorstep of a dimly lit mountain hut and look up at the sky dazzled by the stars, there couldn’t be possibly anything more beautiful than you can yearn for.

 Located in the southern part of Bosnia and Herzegovina, this beautiful town is only about 30km away from one of the recently popular Dubrovnik or Split.
 Not only it makes a perfect day trip from Croatia tackling and hitting one bird with one stone tackling two countries in one trip, but Trebinje is also a must not miss destination in Bosnia and Herzegovina.

 Lined with stunning mountains reflecting its beauty on the calmTrebinjsko Lake overlooking the beautiful town of Trebinje.
 You’ll find few wine tasting courses, a Serbian Orthodox Church, and Old Town vibe houses.